 In Asian culture, it is considered an honor to receive this plant as a gift.
 They embrace this flower as a symbol of valued and respectful friendship.

-A lot of hybrids were later also produced in USA, Australia and Europe.
+A lot of hybrids were later also produced in the United States, Australia and Europe.
 Important hybrids were produced in European chateau gardens as a hobby of the upper classes.

-Today, Cymbidium plants are an important cut flower, which has great commercial and aesthetic value.
+Today, Cymbidium is an important cut flower, which has great commercial and aesthetic value.
 Their flowers are long lasting and often used in floral arrangements, including wedding flowers and corsages.

 Cymbidium Plant Data